TCW22: Building a TEI Release

 release.

-or the moving of an attribute definition from an element to an attribute class.
+of a class, or the moving of an attribute definition from an element to an attribute

 changes made to the code to be released should be to fix errors, rather than to add new

-checked out, git status in order to make sure that you have the current version and no uncommitted changes.
+status in order to make sure that you have the current version and no

 git push -u origin release-X.X.X

-pushed there are properly tested, and advise them of the
+so that commits pushed there are properly tested, and advise them of the release

 Pushes to the release branch should be merged back into dev regularly: